 Of all the GOT sights the city has to offer, this is the most frequented by super-fans.
-Such is the popularity of the stairs that you’ll find local cafes selling ‘Shame Burgers’, and might even be treated to more than you bargained for as Cersei sympathisers attempt to recreate the iconic scene…and no, before you ask, it’s not okay to strip to the scud in Dubrovnik…
+In fact, the steps are now so popular that you can even find cafes selling ‘Shame Burgers’, and Cersei sympathisers willing to bare all in an attempt to recreate the iconic scene!
+Before you ask; it’s not okay to strip to the scud in Dubrovnik…

 Fun Fact: She might have made television history with her scantily-clad performance, but did you know that Lena Headey did not actually walk naked through the streets of Dubrovnik?
-Her infamous Walk was actually filmed by a body double, with Headey’s face CGI’d on after.
-And no; it wasn’t because the actress was afraid to bare all for the camera, it’s because she was actually in the first stages of pregnancy!
-Quite rightly, the producers felt slightly uncomfortable about having cabbages being flung at an expectant mother.
+This iconic moment was created using a combination of a body double and CGI.
+Before you ask, it wasn’t because the actress was afraid to bare all for the camera.
+She was pregnant!
+Quite rightly, the producers felt slightly uncomfortable about the prospect of flinging cabbages at an expectant mother.

 Though these are just the key sites you pass on the tour, you’re never exactly going to be far from a Game of Thrones reference in Dubrovnik.
 Whether you look at it from afar or down below, the city’s impressive skyline is instantly recognisable as the setting of King’s Landing; the ancient cobbled streets, a shining beacon of survival after Daenerys Targaryen’s attempt to burn the city to ashes.

 Will non-fans enjoy the tour?